Cosmology without Einstein's assumption that inertial mass produces gravity: Issues and Observations

 If the primordial \text{P-matter} has `always' existed, then the question of what `caused' it to exist is better left to the philosophers.
 Conceivably, however, the \text{P-matter} tunnels came into existence as dark matter particles the same way the \text{C-matter} tunnels did, but in the inflationary space-stretching era after the bounce.
-Only later would their entrance portals have acquired the decorations that turned them into baryonic matter.
-The really fundamental unanswered question, though, is how did space and time come to exist, for, time excepted, all the elements of the PCB model --- the tunnels and the scalar fields --- are merely features of the geometry of space.
-In fact, the question can be reduced to the existence of space alone, for the Kaluza--Weyl theory described in~\cite{elli4} is based on a construction that produces time (thus space-time) from three-dimensional space and, repeated, produces a secondary time (thus space-time--time) from space-time.
-And at the space-time stage of that theory there occurs naturally a model of an expanding drainhole in an expanding universe which repels on the low side more strongly than it attracts on the high side and needs no auxiliary scalar field for its description~\cite{elli5}.
+Only later would their entrance portals have undergone modifications that turned them into particles of visible matter.
+The really fundamental unanswered question, though, is how did space and time come to exist.
+In fact, the question can be reduced to the existence of space alone, for the Kaluza--Weyl theory described in Ref.~\cite{elli5} (and more succinctly in Ref.~\cite{elli6}) is based on a construction that produces time (thus space-time) from three-dimensional space and, repeated, produces a secondary time (thus space-time--time) from space-time.
+And at the space-time stage of that theory there occurs naturally a model of an expanding drainhole in an expanding universe which repels on the low side more strongly than it attracts on the high side and needs no auxiliary scalar field for its description~\cite{elli7}.

-That all the \text{C-particles} are created with the same mass and size parameters is only a convenient assumption.
-If this assumption is wrong, then the densities $\mu_{\text C}$ and $\bar \mu_{\text C}$ might vary, in which case the proportionality of $\mu_{\text C} + \bar \mu_{\text C}$ to $1/R^3$ could cease to be exact.
-This variability could then be used in an {\it ad hoc\/} way to produce some of the putative behaviors that proposed modifications of the $\Lambda$CDM model put forth under the rubric `quintessence' are intended to allow.